iratahack/zxctl/README.md

 The turbo load is based on the ROM loader.
 The timings are mostly the same, the one exception is the timing for a '1' bit is 1710T on followed by 855T off rather than 1710T/1710T.
 This shortens the '1' bit by 25%.
 The more '1's in the binary image the more time saved loading.

-Other differences from the ROM loader include no flag byte at the beginning of a block and no party byte at the end.

 At the time of writing, this loader had not been tested on a real cassette.
 If you get chance, please give it a try.

 ## Usage